 Each month, you will meet with Lee for an hour via Uberconference.
 The program begins with developing and sharpening your brand message.
 As the calls roll out, you’ll reset and reinforce goals, sharpen your objectives and deploy media, advertising, and editorial content around your brand message.
 The program includes building credibility in social media feeds, creating blogs and other media projects, and developing your domain authority.
 At the end of each call, Lee will give you assignments to complete by the next meeting.

 What You Get

-Together we will create a personal brand that resonates with the target audience in your industry.
+Working together, we create a brand message that resonates with the target audience in your industry.

-- Using our business intelligence research platform, we discover the best channels to help you become more visible
+- Using Meltwater, our business intelligence platform, we discover the best channels

 - We create social media content strategies for Twitter, Facebook, LinkedIn, and Instagram